-It also provides for certain limitations on agency information practices, such as requiring that information about a person be collected from that person to the greatest extent practicable; requiring agencies to ensure that their records are relevant, accurate, timely, and complete; and prohibiting agencies from maintaining information describing how an individual exercises his or her First Amendment rights unless the individual consents to it, a statute permits it, or it is within the scope of an authorized law enforcement investigation.
+The Privacy Act also provides for certain limitations on agency information practices, such as requiring that information about a person be collected directly from that person to the greatest practical extent; requiring agencies to ensure that their records are relevant, accurate, timely, and complete; and prohibiting agencies from maintaining information describing how an individual exercises his or her First Amendment rights unless the individual consents to it, a statute permits it, or it is within the scope of an authorized law enforcement investigation.

 (2) What information may I request under the Privacy Act?

 There are 10 exemptions to the Privacy Act under which an agency can withhold certain kinds of information from you.
-Examples of exempt records are those containing classified information on national security or those concerning criminal investigations.
-Another exemption often used by agencies is that which protects information that would identify a confidential source.
-For example, if an investigator questions a person about your qualifications for federal employment and that person agrees to answer only if his identity is protected, then his name or any information that would identify him can be withheld.
+Examples of exempt records are those that contain classified information on national security or criminal investigations.
+Another exemption protects information that would identify a confidential source.
+For example, if an investigator questions someone about your qualifications for Federal employment, and that person agrees to answer only if his or her identity is protected, then an agency can withhold that person's name or any identifying information.
 The 10 exemptions are set out in the Act.

 If you are interested in more details, you should read the Privacy Act in its entirety.
-Though the Act is too lengthy to publish as part of this brochure, it is readily available.
+You can also read more about the Act at this U.S. Department of Justice page.
 It is printed in the U.S. Code (Section 552a of Title 5), which can be found in many public and school libraries.

 (4) How do I know if an agency has a file on me?

-If you think the Corporation has a file pertaining to you, you may write to the Privacy Act Officer or head of the agency.
+If you think CNCS has a file pertaining to you, you may write to the FOIA Officer or the CEO of the agency.
 Agencies are generally required to inform you, upon request, whether or not they have files on you.
 In addition, agencies are required to report publicly the existence of all systems of records they keep on individuals.
 The Office of the Federal Register publishes a listing of each agency's systems of records notices, including exemptions, as well as its Privacy Act regulations.
-The multi - volume work, Privacy Act Issuances Compilation, is updated every two years and can be found in most large reference and university libraries.
+The multi-volume work, Privacy Act Issuances Compilation, is updated every two years and can be found in most large reference and university libraries.

-(5) What information do I have to provide to the Corporation to receive information?
-How do I request information under the Privacy Act?
+(5) What information do I have to provide to CNCS to receive information?

-The Corporation, as do other agencies, require some proof of identity before we will give you your records.
-Therefore, it is a good idea to enclose proof of identity (such as a copy of your driver's license) with your full name and address.
+Like other agencies, CNCS requires some proof of identity before we will give you your records.
+This is intended to protect information about you from unauthorized release to someone other than you.
+Therefore, we recommend that you enclose proof of identity (such as a copy of your driver's license or other government-issued identification) with your full name and address.
 Do not send the original documents.
 Remember to sign your request for information, since your signature is a form of identification.
-(A notarized signature is better and is required by many agencies.)
-If an agency needs more proof of identity before releasing your files, it will let you know.
-Give as much information as possible as to why you believe the Corporation has records about you.
+(A notarized signature is better, and required by many agencies.)
+If we need more proof of identity before releasing your files, we will let you know.
+Give as much information as possible as to why you believe CNCS has records about you.

 (6) What about costs for getting records under the Privacy Act?

-Under the Privacy Act, the Corporation can charge only for the cost of copying records for you, not for time spent locating them.
+Under the Privacy Act, agencies can charge only for the cost of copying records for you, not for time spent locating them.

 (7) How long will it take to answer my request?

-Under the terms of the Privacy Act, the Corporation is not required to reply to a request within a given period of time.
-However, most agencies have adopted the 10 - day period in their regulations.
-If you do not receive any response within 4 weeks or so, you might wish to write again, enclosing a copy of your original request.
+Under the terms of the Privacy Act, agencies are not required to reply to a request within a specific period of time.
+However, CNCS will reply as quickly as it is able if it has the requested records in its own possession.
+For records that are in storage, we will acknowledge your request within ten work days and send you the actual records as soon as possible.
+If you do not receive any response within four weeks or so, you might wish to write again, enclosing a copy of your original request.

-(8) What if I find that the Corporation has incorrect information about me in the files?
+(8) What if I find that CNCS has incorrect information about me in its records?

 (9) What can I do if I am denied information requested under the Privacy Act?

-There is no required procedure for Privacy Act appeals, but the Corporation will advise you of its own appeal procedure when it makes a denial.
-Should the Corporation deny your appeal, you may take the matter to court.
+There is no required procedure for Privacy Act appeals, but CNCS will advise you of its own appeal procedure if it denies part or all of your request.
+If CNCS denies your appeal, you may take the matter to court.
 If you win your case, you may be awarded court costs and attorney's fees.